-The 2018 season was the Sacramento River Cats' 18th in California's Capital region.
-During those 19 seasons in West Sacramento, the River Cats have had unparalleled success on the baseball field - winning two Triple-A Championships (2007 and 2008) and four Pacific Coast League Championships (back-to-back PCL Championships in 2003 and 2004 and again in 2007 and 2008).
-The team has also won 11 PCL South Division Championships (2000, 2001, 2003, 2004, 2005, 2007, 2008, 2009, 2010, 2011, 2012).
+The River Cats have had unparalleled success on the baseball field -- winning three Triple-A Championships (2007, 2008, 2019) and five Pacific Coast League Championships (including back-to-back championships in 2003 and 2004 and again in 2007 and 2008).
+The team has also won 12 PCL North Division titles (2000, 2001, 2003, 2004, 2005, 2007, 2008, 2009, 2010, 2011, 2012, 2019).

-This 2018 season was the fourth in a new era for the Sacramento River Cats.
+This 2019 season was the fifth in a new era for the Sacramento River Cats.
 After 15 seasons as an affiliate of the Oakland Athletics, the River Cats are now the Triple-A affiliate of the San Francisco Giants.
 Since 1904, the Giants have appeared in the postseason 25 times and won 21 National League pennants.
 After winning their eighth World Championship in 2014, the Giants became just the fifth franchise in Major League Baseball history to win three championships in the span of five seasons ('10, '12, '14).

 Off the field, the River Cats have consistently been the talk of Minor League Baseball.
-Winners of numerous awards for its business practices, sustainability efforts, and outstanding community presence, Sacramento's franchise has led all of the Pacific Coast League in attendance over the past 19 seasons, including the sixth-highest figure in 2018.
+Winners of numerous awards for its business practices, sustainability efforts, and outstanding community presence, Sacramento's franchise has led all of the Pacific Coast League in attendance over the past 20 seasons, including the sixth-highest figure in 2018.